wisonye/ping-pong-tron-legacy/README.md

 - Open `cbuild.c` and replace `EXTRA_COMPILE_FLAGS` and `EXTRA_LINK_FLAGS` settings

+    The default setting is for installing `raylib` over `brew install raylib` on `MacOS`.
+    You need to change to yours if you're running on a different OS or use a different way to install `raylib`.

-    Run the following commands to print out the compile C flags and linking
+    For example, if you use `brew` and you got `pkg-config` installed, then you should run the following commands to print out the compile C flags and linking settings:
-    settings:

     ```bash
     # Settings for`EXTRA_COMPILE_FLAGS`